GStreamer/gstreamer/markdown/design/gstbin.md

 ## Subclassing

-Subclasses of GstBin are free to implement their own add/remove implementations.
-It is a good idea to update the GList of children so that the `_iterate()` functions can still be used if the custom bin allows access to its children.
+Subclasses of `GstBin` are free to implement their own add/remove functions.
+It is a good idea to update the `GList` of children so that the `_iterate()` functions can still be used if the custom bin allows access to its children.

-Any bin subclass can also implement a custom message handler by overriding the default message handler.
+Any bin subclass can also implement a custom message handler by overriding the default one.